diegomendezp/Ironhack-lectures-v3/content/module1/Week 2/Day 1/06 - DOM  Manipulation.md

 **TASK 3:**

-Now create a for loop that prints the `href` link values of each  title element
+Now create a for loop that iterates over the same items and prints the `href` link values of each  title element.
+To get the `href` value of an element you have to use the `getAttribute` method.

 **ANSWER**